andrewburnheimer/ptpop/README.md

 Commercial and private use are permitted.
 Distribution, modification, and sublicensing at the moment are all forbidden.
-Specific copyright details T.B.D, and will be provided in the file LICENSE.md.
+Specific copyright details T.B.D, and will be provided in the file LICENSE.txt.

 ## Pre-Requisites